waawal/cashkam-meta/internal-backend-high_level/backend.rst

 Sessions
 --------

-Sessions are stored in ``Redis``hashes.
+Sessions are stored in ``Redis`` hashes.

 Streaming
 ~~~~~~~~~

 Streaming of data to sessions is achieved by the implementation of two technologies.
-On the app-side we use secure ``websockets`` and in the webbrowser we use ``ServerEvents``since we don't need the duplexed communication.
+On the app-side we use secure ``websockets`` and in the webbrowser we use ``ServerEvents`` since we don't need duplexed communication.

 Data Storage
 ------------